Guess who comes back in Solo?

 Read further and I can't guarantee you won't be hobbled by a fantastically good spoiler, preventing you from making the Kessel Run in less than 12 parsecs.

 However, if you've watched the Star Wars: The Clone Wars series, you'd know Darth Maul survived his fight with Obi-Wan.
 You'd also know he now has robotic metal legs.
-Darth Maul is voiced by Sam Witwer, who also voiced him in Clone Wars.
-(FYI on the timeline, which can admittedly get confusing: The Clones Wars series takes place between Episode 2: Attack of the Clones and Episode 3: Revenge of the Sith.
+We have an even more in-depth explanation on where Maul has been and what it means for future Star Wars movies here.
+Actor Sam Witwer is voicing Maul in Solo, who also provided the character's voice on The Clone Wars show.
+(FYI on the timeline, which can admittedly get confusing: The Clone Wars series takes place between Episode 2: Attack of the Clones and Episode 3: Revenge of the Sith.
 Solo: A Star Wars Story takes place some time after Episode 3, but before Episode 4: A New Hope.)

 So what's going on here?